 A decade ago, neurosurgeon John G. Golfinos, MD, said that his goal as chair of the Department of Neurosurgery was for NYU Langone Health to become the institution to which other neurosurgery centers refer their most difficult cases.
 As he put it, “We get the job done.”
-Last July, NYU Langone smashed that goal, becoming the go-to destination for patients in need of neurosurgical care.
-Its Department of Neurosurgery now ranks No. 1 in the country on U.S. News & World Report’s influential “Best Hospitals Honor Roll” for 2022–23.
+Last August, NYU Langone smashed that goal, becoming the go-to destination for patients in need of neurosurgical care when its Department of Neurosurgery ranked No. 1 in the country on U.S. News & World Report’s influential 2022–23 “Best Hospitals Honor Roll.”
+This August, NYU Langone has done it once again, retaining the No. 1 spot in neurosurgery and neurology on the 2023–24 rankings.

-The accolade was just the latest indicator that NYU Langone’s neurosurgeons are setting the standard for clinical outcomes.
+The enduring accolade is yet another indicator that NYU Langone’s neurosurgeons are setting the standard for clinical outcomes.
 Vizient, Inc., the nation’s largest member-driven healthcare performance improvement company, has rated NYU Langone’s Department of Neurosurgery No. 1 in the country for its ability to lead patients who experience clinical complications to a full recovery.
 It also awarded a No. 1 ranking to the Brain and Spine Tumor Center, a part of Perlmutter Cancer Center.

 Completing more than 6,000 neurosurgical cases each year, NYU Langone has a mortality rate of less than 0.1 percent for cranial procedures, the nation’s lowest.
 Donato R. Pacione, MD, the department’s director of quality assurance, attributes the outstanding outcomes to several factors.
 Many of the department’s 30 neurosurgeons are subspecialists dedicated to their area of expertise.
 “There’s no surgical case we can’t handle,” says Dr. Pacione.
 “Our surgeons are not only excellent technically, but many are also federally funded to research brain tumors, which partly accounts for the referrals we get from other centers.”